Tikvah Fund: Activities

-In 2011 the Fund provided a four-year $12.5 million grant to the Shalem Center to form an American-style liberal arts university in Israel, now Shalem College.
+As of 2011, the Tikvah Fund held assets worth more than $162 million.
+That year, it provided a four-year $12.5 million grant to the Shalem Center to form an American-style liberal arts university in Israel, now Shalem College.
 The fund had supported the Shalem Center for the previous decade as well.

 The Tikvah Fund has funded several publications, including Commentary, Mosaic and its predecessor Jewish Ideas Daily, the Jewish Review of Books, and Mida.
-A typical article in Mosaic in 2025, by an emeritus professor at the Jewish Theological Seminary, said "there is not a scintilla of truth" in claims of apartheid and genocide.
+Shalem Center also sponsored neo-conservative magazine Azure and the Fund was behind academic journals Hebraic Political Studies and Toronto Journal of Jewish Thought.

 The Fund also organizes the Jewish Leadership Conference, a politically conservative Jewish conference.
 Invitees in 2022 included Mike Pompeo, who served as Secretary of State under Donald Trump, former Israeli Ambassador to the United States Ron Dermer, and Governor of Florida Ron DeSantis.
 Picketers attended to oppose DeSantis' speech.

-It runs a fellowship programme named after Charles Krauthammer which is awarded to aspiring writers, journalists, scholars, and policy analysts'.
+It runs a fellowship programme named after Charles Krauthammer which is awarded to aspiring writers, journalists, scholars, and policy analysts.

-In September 2025, the fund was awarded $10.5 million by the National Endowment for the Humanities to combat antisemitism.
+In September 2025, despite mass cancellations of other grants related to Jewish studies by DOGE, the Tikvah Fund was awarded $10.5 million by the National Endowment for the Humanities "to combat antisemitism".
 It was the largest single grant in NEH history.
+In March 2026, a federal judge ruled in a lawsuit by the ACLS, AHA, and MLA that the grant cancellations were unconstitutional.
+In the process of the lawsuit, it was found that acting NEH chair Michael Patrick McDonald proactively solicited Tikvah for the grant application.
+The application was voted down by the NEH's outside scholarly council, but McDonald intervened against standard procedure to directly approve the grant.

 Leadership

-Robert Hertog was chairman of the Tikvah Fund in 2011.
+Roger Hertog (director of Alliance Capital Management) was chairman of the Tikvah Fund in 2011.
 Neal Kozodoy was senior director as of 2010.
 As of 2022, Eric Cohen was chief executive and Elliot Abrams was chairman.